Merck ends development of two potential COVID-19 vaccines - WTMJ

 The Food and Drug Administration allowed emergency use of both the Pfizer and Moderna vaccines late last year.
 Each requires two shots.

-A total of 3.2 million people, or 1% of the population, have received both doses required for those vaccines.
+A total of 3.2 million people have received both doses required for those vaccines.

-More than 419,000 people have died in the United States due to the coronavirus, according to Johns Hopkins University.

 The government is paying Merck about $356 million to fast-track production of one of its potential treatments under Operation Warp Speed, a push to develop COVID-19 vaccines and treatments.
 The money will allow Kenilworth, New Jersey, company to deliver up to 100,000 doses by June 30, if the FDA clears the treatment for emergency use.